VILLASframework/documentation/node/types/File.md

 		type	= "file",

 	### The following settings are specific to the file node-type!! ###
+		buffer_size = 0				# Creates a stream buffer if value is positive

 		in = {
 			uri = "logs/input.log",	# These options specify the URI where the the files are stored